 - Check WVU Online’s Student Resources for a collection of helpful links and tips for success in online courses.

-In additional to the usual study areas across campus, we've added outdoor spaces to accommodate more students while allowing for physical distancing.
+In addition to the usual study areas across campus, we've added pop-up study rooms to accommodate more students while allowing for physical distancing:

 If You Are in Quarantine or Isolation